dbehnke/urfd-docker/README.md

 ## Development Notes

+### Build Strategies

-The build process for the dashboard employs a "source-fetcher" strategy.
-Even though we have the submodule checked out locally, we clone the repository again inside the Docker container at the specific commit hash.
-This ensures that the build context inside Docker has a valid `.git` directory, which is required for the `task build` commands to generate accurate version strings (`git describe`).
+- **Dashboard**: Employs a "source-fetcher" strategy.
+The repo is cloned inside Docker at the specific commit hash to ensure `Taskfile` can generate accurate version strings using `git describe`.
+- **URFD & TCD**: These components are built using their traditional `Makefile` systems within their respective Docker builder stages (`urfd-builder` and `tcd-builder`).